-We evaluate the specific grant activity and Stronger Communities Programme as a whole.
+The Department of Infrastructure, Transport, Regional Development and Communications evaluates the specific grant activity and Stronger Communities Programme as a whole.
 We base this on information you provide to us and that we collect from various sources.

 2. About the grant program